-The results from this Lead-Based Paint Investigation indicate that lead is present in paint and/or coatings at levels that equal to or exceed the SCDHEC threshold limit for lead (0.7 mg/cm2) on the beam bearing plates, drainage scuppers, and tie rod plates.
+The results from this LBP Investigation indicate that lead is present in paint and/or coatings at levels that equal to or exceed the SCDHEC threshold limit for lead (0.7 mg/cm) on the older beam plates, and structural repair beams.
 Some components tested positive for lead at levels that would be a concern under OSHA regulations.
 Therefore, OSHA regulations and procedures showed be followed when handling these components.
 Refer to the blue highlighted components listed on the XRF Data Summary Table found in Appendix C for a list of these items.